 Nikon produced some very fine lenses with a fixed focal length of about 4 times the focal length of a standard lens.
 These lenses are very well usable in sports or even theater photography.
 Especially the fast lenses with their shallow depth-of-field are excellent instruments for ´far close-ups´.

 This birth of this lens has a long history.
 At the 1936 Olympics in Berlin (Germany) the famous German lens manufacturer Carl Zeiss presented its ´Olympia-Sonnar 2.8/180 mm.´.
 Photographers all over the world were hilarious about this fast lens.
 Many competitors had to reply to this public relations act of Nazi-Germany.
 Fellow lens manufacturer Ernst Leitz countered with its Telyt 2.8/180 mm., later followed by its APO-Telyt-R 3.4/180 mm., APO-Elmarit 2.8/180 mm. and (much later) the APO-Summicron 2/180 mm.
 Olympus tried to catch up with a 2/180 mm. and the French lens manufacturer Angenieux produced a 2.3/180 mm. even in Nikon F-mount!
 What about Nikon?
 We had to wait for Nikon´s answer until November 1953.
 Nikon introduced a stunning Nikkor-H 2.5/180 mm.!
 Half a stop faster than the Olympia-Sonnar, but almost 20 years too late.
 The lens could/can be used on a Nikon rangefinder camera via its reflex housing or on a Nikon F SLR camera via the N-F-tube.
 In March 1971 the Nikkor-P 2.8/180 mm. was introduced.
 From the first minute this lens became very popular worldwide.
 Its 5 elements in 4 groups deliver razor sharp images at any distance at any aperture!
 The triumphal procession started!
 Despite the very nice and modern army of Zoom-Nikkors the latest version of this lens has no rivals.
 It is one of the best optics Nikon has ever produced.
 In a comparative test in the (pro-)German photo magazine ´Color Foto´ the AF-Nikkor 2.8/180 mm.ED-version gained the third place behind two Leica lenses.
-Winner was the APO-Summicron, which lens was (at the time of the test) exactly ten times (sic!) expensive as the Nikkor!
+Winner was the APO-Summicron, which lens was (at the time of the test) exactly ten times (sic!) as expensive as the Nikkor!
 On a digital DX-camera the Nikkor lens becomes a 2.8/270 mm. tele-lens and with a TC-20 teleconverter the photographer has a 5.6/540 mm. tele-cannon!

 Let us see how this lens evolved through the years.
 The first F-mount lens was introduced in March 1971.
-It has an optical construction of 5 elements in 4 groups and weights in at 830 gram.
+It has an optical construction of 5 elements in 4 groups and weighs in at 830 gram.
 In April 1976 the version with improved coating (Nikkor-P.C) was introduced, followed in July 1977 with the 50 gram heavier AI-version.
 The AIS-version - introduced in October 1981 - has an altered optical construction, consisting of 5 individual elements of which one is a lens of ED-glass (ED = extra dispersion = low breaking index).
 The new lens design resulted in a 80 gram lower weight.
 In September 1986 again the lens was redesigned and presented as the first auto focus version.
 Apart from a new lens barrel (total weight 750 gram) the optical construction has 8 elements in 6 groups, mainly due to the internal focus system.
 The second element from the front is an ED-element.
 Only two years later (November 1988) the lens is improved again.
 Finally in December 1994 the lens is fitted with the D-chip for improved flash photography.